Karoo

-The Karoo (/kəˈruə/ kə-ROO-'-ə; from the Afrikaans borrowing of the South Khoekhoe !Orakobab or Khoemana word ǃ’Aukarob "Hardveld") is a semi-desert natural region of South Africa.
+The Karoo (/kəˈruə/ kə-ROO-'-ə; from Khoikhoi (also known as Khoekhoegowab/Namagowab or Hottentot language) word Karo (Hardveld)) is a semidesert natural region of South Africa.
 No exact definition of what constitutes the Karoo is available, so its extent is also not precisely defined.
 The Karoo is partly defined by its topography, geology and climate, and above all, its low rainfall, arid air, cloudless skies, and extremes of heat and cold.
-The Karoo also hosted a well-preserved ecosystem hundreds of million years ago which is now represented by many fossils.
+The Karoo also hosted a well-preserved ecosystem hundreds of millions of years ago which is now represented by many fossils.